Our research into improving the transplant journey and developing new treatments is carried out across three sites in London and Nottingham.

 Our sequencing labs also offer various commercial sequencing services for scientific and medical research.
 This valuable source of funding is then used by Anthony Nolan to help save and improve the lives of more people with blood cancer and blood disorders.

-You can read more about the science behind how we match patients here.
+Read more about the science behind how we match donors and patients.

 From humble beginnings…